NOW OFFERING PREMIUM LACTATION EDUCATION AND SUPPORT:

 Secondly, I love to empower women to breastfeed their babies with knowledge, confidence and support.
 After my first birthing experience, I was a single mom who only breastfed for the first 6 weeks because I had to go back to work and I did not have the knowledge and support of how to continue.
 After my second birth, I educated myself by reading many breastfeeding books while nursing my baby.
 I overcame extremely sore and damage nipples and learned many things through trial and error.
 I was able to go back to work after 3 months and my son continued to get expressed breastmilk (EBM) until he self-weaned at 11 months old.
 After the birth of my third, we ended up nursing for 2.5 years which ended up being my most fulfilling breastfeeding experience.
 I give much credit to my accumulating knowledge and peer support.
 This in turn increased my confidence in the breastfeeding process.

 Lastly, I like to provide an out-of-hospital lactation education option, especially for homebirthing parents.
-I already teach a breastfeeding class in the comfort of my home classroom as a part of my 8 week childbirth class series.
+I already teach a breastfeeding class at Beginnings Birth Center as a part of my 8 week childbirth class series.
 I am hoping that the CLE letters behind my name will give me more credibility within the obstetrical/midwifery community, so they feel confident referring their clients to me.
 Additionally, when I am able to provide the option for in-home education and support to moms and babies in the immediate postpartum period, it proves to be critical for recovery and bonding.